Emergency Medical Services – Advanced Emergency Medical Technician

 - Students must pass cognitive and practical capstone assessments to obtain eligibility to test for EMT Certification.
 EMT Certification is required in order to enter begin ALS courses.

 Students must pass cognitive and practical capstone assessments to obtain eligibility to test for Advanced EMT Certification.
-Students must earn a “B” or better in all EMS-specific courses for eligibility to test for State and/or National Certification.

 For additional information on this program, please contact the Division of Mathematics, Natural and Health Sciences: 804-706-5084 (Chester) or 804-594-1500 (Midlothian).